hasgeek/hasjob/README.md

 license.
 You may not make a proprietary fork.

-To have your contributions merged back into the master repository, you must agree to assign copyright to HasGeek Media LLP and must assert that you have the right to make this assignment.
+To have your contributions merged back into the master repository, you must agree to assign copyright to HasGeek and must assert that you have the right to make this assignment.

 -----